iTwin/itwinjs-core/docs/overview/App.md

 Marshalls calls on an RpcInterface through high-bandwidth, low-latency pipes between cooperating processes on the same computer.
 Provides endpoint-processing and call dispatching in the service backend process.

-The iModelJs desktop RPC configuration is specific to Electron.
+The iModelJs desktop RPC configuration is specific to the Electron framework.

 See [ElectronRpcManager]($common).